|

-Eagle Scout is just about the most significant accomplishment a boy can do.
+Eagle Scout is just about the most significant accomplishment an American youth can earn.
 The award has value in adult society because of the example and success of past Eagles in adult life.
-Today, more than 2 million boys and men have earned Eagle Scout.
+Since the first Eagle in 1912, more than two-million boys (and men) have earned Eagle Scout (and the first female Eagles were earned in mid-2020).

 Of the original 1911 requirements, Eagle Scouts today still have to earn First Class, and still have to earn a total of 21 merit badges.
-Of the original Eagle required list of 11 badges from 1914, today's Eagles must still earn Camping and First Aid (and today's Personal Fitness is a direct successor to Personal Health).
-Lifesaving is still on the Eagle list, but is optional.
+Of the original Eagle required list of 11 badges from 1914, today's Eagles must still earn Camping, Cooking, and First Aid (and today's Personal Fitness is a direct successor to Personal Health).
+Lifesaving is still on the Eagle list, but has been optional since 1972.

 1910